GilleM/Kilbronogue_trip/README.md

  information that appears on the screen.

 I wanted to provide readability and make my content legible.
-I also try to have consistent patterns, e.x. the navbar and header section and the footer section are consistent across the pages, while for the bigger text I decided to go with the font that contains the lowercase as well, which the main font doesn't provide.
+I also try to have consistent patterns, e.g. the navbar and header section and the footer section are consistent across the pages, while for the bigger text I decided to go with the font that contains the lowercase as well, which the main font doesn't provide.